 - ear infection

 - ear drainage

 It is important to note that people should not perform ear candling.
-This is because it is ineffective and may cause injury.
+This is because it is

 A person can use OTC earwax drops or earwax removal kits.